DCULibrary/open-refine-workshop/_workshop/index.md

 ---
-title: Data Cleaning with OpenRefine # The title of the page
+title: Intro to OpenRefine # The title of the page
 date: 0000-01-01    # Page order is set by date
 ---